chinamike65/hugo-tuolesi/content/book4/book4en.md

 Contemplation means to perceive the occurrence through right awareness, and after sinking, you cannot let it go, but contemplate and find a way to control and counteract it.

-When practising meditation, the mind should be relaxed but not too relaexed.
+When practising meditation, the mind should be relaxed but not too relaxed.

 Too loose will make you drowsy, too tight and you will fall out of concentration, and your mind will wander.

 Practice meditation with a mind that is neither loose nor tight.

-The drowsy antidote:
+The antidote to drowsiness:

 When observing the concentration with the mind of attachment, if the concentration becomes blurred, or although it is very clear, it is not as bright as before, that is, drowsiness occurs.

-At this time, the mind should be a little tighter, vigilant at all times, and the place should be very clear and bright, so that there will be no lethargic mind.
+At this time, the mind should be a little tighter, vigilant at all times, and the object of meditation should be very clear and bright, so that there will be no lethargy in the mind.

 The countermeasures of the fault:

 To lose is to lose the mind.

-Observing with the mind of the subordinate support, is the mind of the main mind settled?
+Observing with the mind of the subordinate support, is the main mind settled?
 Does it run away?
-If it runs away, bring it back, come back, and re-settle at the fixed place.
+If it runs away, bring it back, come back, and re-settle on the object of meditation.

-If you really can't bring it back, don't meditate, you can stand up, do prostrations, etc.
+If you really can't bring it back, stop meditating, you can stand up, do prostrations, etc.

 8) The meaning of equanimity is to say that when practicing meditation, for the first of the five faults, the five faults should be "controlled", and when there is no sinking, equanimity should be cultivated.